Louiskovski/MIDI-to-BMS-Converter/README.md

 Example: `python MIDI-to-BMS.py HappyBirthday.mid ToYou.bms True`
 ### Instruments
-The instrument and bank values defined in the Midi are transferred directly to the BMS.
+The instrument event values defined in the Midi (Program Change, Bank Select (MSB and LSB)) are transferred directly to the BMS.
 For example, if you have mixed a Midi with the soundfont file extracted from the game, the exact same instruments will also be used in the BMS.
 Provided that your DAW/midi editor also exports them!